-Help us in Serving Humanity
+Help us in serving humanity

 Shamim Khan is founder and Director of Help The Humanity Organisation.
-It is a non-profit and non-government organisation which was founded on 1st April, 2021 in Rochdale, United Kingdom.
+It is a non-profit and non-government organisation which was founded on 9 April, 2021 in Oldham, United Kingdom.
 It is organised to raise funds through public and private sources worldwide.
 The uses of the funds will be to fund charitable education initiatives to meet the basic educational needs of the poor children in rural areas of Azad Kashmir, Pakistan.
 The major goal of the organisation is to support for general welfare and to protect vulnerable children, girls and women from sexual abuse in Azad Kashmir, Pakistan.

 Shamim was born in some of the most deprived area in Azad Kashmir Pakistan.
-Shamim’s village Mian Mohammad Town is situated in Mirpur Azad Kashmir and did not have supply of fresh water, electricity, gas, medical centre or ambulance service.
+Shamim’s village Mian Mohammad Town former Bankhurman is situated in Mirpur Azad Kashmir and did not have supply of fresh water, electricity, gas, medical centre or ambulance service.
 At that time there was only one primary school for boys, so each morning he set off on his journey to a neighbouring city so he could go to school.
 At the age of eight years Shamim walked more than 4 Kilometres every day so he could receive basic education.
 Not only was the journey hot and dusty, it was filled with fear.
 At such a young age, Shamim had no idea who – or what – he would encounter on the way to school, something he believe no child should experience.
 Something he does not want other children to encounter, but Shamim was one of the lucky ones; while not from a rich family, were not steeped in poverty.
 Shamim was able to do extremely well in his studies; always secured top positions in almost all his exams.

-In 1986, Shamim migrated to the United Kingdom and started his employment with Royal Mail Group in Manchester.
+In 1986, Shamim migrated to the United Kingdom and started his employment with Royal Mail Group in Oldham Manchester.
 In 1989, Shamim become member of Oldham Law Centre and completed his magistrates training course in Brighton, United Kingdom.
 Shamim completed many comprehensive training courses/programmes like, Health & Safety, City & Guilds in Mail Operations, Royal Mail Management, Safety for Managers, Certificate in Training & Development, Driver certificate of professional competence, Emergency First Aid at work, SIA Officer, Certificate in International law, Certificate in International Politics and Certificate in Safeguarding children, Mental Wellbeing in children and Young People Certificate to build his career in the public service in the United Kingdom.
 Shamim also knew that, being a British Citizen Muslim, he wanted to give something back to his community where he originally belonged.
 So Shamim decided to set up a charity for general welfare and to protect vulnerable children, girls and women from sexual abuse in Azad Kashmir, Pakistan.

 Thousands of cities in hundreds of countries there are children living in object poverty on the streets.
 With no family to care for them, these children face a daily battle for survival and are vulnerable to exploitation and physical, psychological and sexual abuse.
 The constant perils of the streets force them to grow up too fast, with no chance to play, laugh, love and just be children.
 Millions of children around the world are deprived of the basic access to education, which has a severe impact on their lives.